 The Basic Bridge

-Once you master the basic bridge, you can move on to a single leg bridge or a bridge on an unstable surface such as a stability ball or bosu.
-Check out these variations:
+Have you mastered the basic bridge?
+Great!
+Now, you’re ready to move on to a single leg bridge or a bridge on an unstable surface such as a stability ball or bosu.
+Let’s explore these variations:

 Give these exercises a try and as always, consult with your physician before beginning any exercise program.
 If you have any pain with these exercises, make sure you are fully engaging your abdominals.
 If pain persists, contact your physical therapist or physician.